-An amount equal to at least 25% of the total cost of tuition and fees for each semester must be paid at the time of registration.
-The balance of all tuition and fees should be paid by November 1 of the first semester and by March 15 of the second semester.
-Accounts not paid by these dates are subject to a \$2 late payment fee.
+It is recommended that tuition and fees be paid in full at the time of registration.
+A payment of at least \$50 must be made before enrollment is completed.
+The balance of all tuition and fees should be paid by November 15 of the first semester and by April 1 of the second semester.
+Accounts not paid by these dates are subject to a \$2 Deferred Payment Fee.